dbt-labs/docs.getdbt.com/website/docs/quickstarts/duckdb-core-qs.md

 ## Prerequisites

-* To use the dbt CLI, you must know some command line basics.
-In particular, you should understand `cd`, `ls` and `pwd` to navigate through the directory structure of your computer.
+* You must know some command line basics to use dbt Core.
+In particular, you should be familiar with `cd`, `ls` and `pwd` so you can navigate through the directory structure of your computer.
-* A Windows, Mac, or Linux computer with sufficient storage.
-The Jaffle Shop sample data set is small and lightweight, taking up less than 200MB.
+* You have a Windows, Mac, or Linux computer with sufficient storage.
+The Jaffle Shop sample data set is small and lightweight, taking up less than 200 MB.
 * [Python 3.5](https://www.python.org/downloads/) or higher.
 * [Create a GitHub account](https://github.com/join) if you don't already have one.
 [Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git) on your computer.
 * (Optional) [GitHub Codespace](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/enabling-or-disabling-github-codespaces-for-your-organization) enabled for your account.